 Parents considering private soccer lessons will wonder if they are worth it, and certainly can be.
 Club soccer in the United States is already a substantial financial commitment, costing between $2,760 and $11,810 per year.

 So, you want to make sure you are only paying for private lessons that will be valuable.

 Benefits of private soccer lessons for players

-During team training, there are only one or two coaches for dozens of players.
+There are only one or two coaches for dozens of players during team training.
 No matter how good the coach is, they can only direct their attention to so many things at once.

 During private lessons, the coach will give the player full attention, which means they can provide more individualized feedback and instruction.